Using Cases: For Enterprise Customers

 Enter a Subject.
 Make the title specific enough to help you recognize the subject of the case.

-Specify your problem as clearly as possible in the Description pane.
-Consider the following when composing your description:
+Specify your problem as clearly as possible in the Message pane.
+Consider the following when composing your message:

 - What is your situation and what are you trying to do?